dhemzal/Raman-scripts/basic/Readme.txt

 Examples of use

-Extraction of time resolved measurements (three-column files with repeating block of individual measurements, the first column is used to mark the individual datasets (eg. by time stamp of particular measurement start)
+Extraction of time resolved measurements (three-column files with repeating block of individual measurements, the first column is used to mark the individual datasets (eg. by time stamp of particular measurement start):
     perl split.pl  time_measurement

-Extraction of mapping measurements (four-column files with repeating block of individual measurements, the first two columns are used to mark the individual datasets (eg by x-y coordinates of the measured spot) perl split.pl  mapping_measurement for file in [*_mapping_measurement]; do perl split.pl file;done
+Extraction of mapping measurements (four-column files with repeating block of individual measurements, the first two columns are used to mark the individual datasets (eg by x-y coordinates of the measured spot): perl split.pl  mapping_measurement for file in [*_mapping_measurement]; do perl split.pl file;done